russelsantos19/100-days-of-code/r1-log.md

 ### R1D99
 Here we are to the final step that started in one step.
 Today I start making the week-view for my appointment component.
 I created the data and variables needed so that I can display the day of the week for every appointment.

+### R1D100
+Thank you, Jesus!
+Finally I finished the challenge and I built the veterenary website.
+Not so great but I think it's not bad for almost just an hour a day.
+Still, there's a lot to do in this project and there's a lot to learn.
+Thank you, everyone!!!